Beautiful-Brain/jantelaw/README.md

 - With LLM’s it also came advancements in embeddings algorithms, that allow to transform pieces of text into numbers that represent the semantic meaning, which allow transform
 - Given that I recently learned about Law of Jante, a set of 10 rules that are set to represent Danish culture, I thought it could be a good exercise to use that and try to compare how similarity culture wise are the different cultures in the World

-# Interesting learnings
+# Learnings
 **Data**
-- Most common are Humility and Modesty (16380% countries), 	Respect for Tradition	154, Collective Wisdom over Individual Knowledge	127 and Respect for Elders	121
+- Most common are Humility and Modesty (84% of countries share), 	Respect for Tradition	(79%), Collective Wisdom over Individual Knowledge (65%) and Respect for Elders	(62%)
-- USA and Norway
+- The top 3 countries that were most different:
+    - USA - interestingly the only country the model decided to put the rules in the positive vs negative, also it is the country where GPT has more information about so was able to get more specific
+    - North Korea - obvious reasons
+    - Norway - for some reason the model put Norwegians in most answers, which didn't do in all other countries (strong nationalism in Norway?)
 - Most similar countries pairs tend to come from Africa - hypothesis is where GPT has less information about and tends to generalize

 **Prompting**
 - Prompt engineering, is a thing, with a small change leading to improvement.
 This is something I should have allocated more time
 - Prompt engineering costs, input tokens can be significantly important, I was trying to save costs by only asking for the score and putting more context tokens, and end up spending 50% more